Nexus-Mods/NexusMods.Cascade/README.md

 In a full program it is recommended that Inlets, Flows be defined as static members on a class.
 This way any part of the application can expand on and reference these primitives.
 Topologies can then be created on a per-page, per-module or per-app basis.

+## Detailed Overview
+Now that the basics of the library are defined, let's go over the design constraints listed above and discuss how each is handled in Cascade.

+### Ad-hoc queries
+Since each Topology has a single thread of control, nodes can be attached without concern of the graph updating while a new subset of the graph is being initialized.
+Each node in Cascade has a `.Prime()` method that is used to backflow information into the node.
+Attaching a new flow to the topology, creates the nodes for the flow first, then backflows data into the new nodes.

+### Node reuse
+Since flows are defined at a static level, `ReferenceEquals` can be used to determine if a flow has already been added to the graph.
+Each time a new outlet is attached (which requires passing in a flow to attach to the outlet) the flow it is attached to is compared against the nodes already in the topology, any existing nodes are reused.

+### Active and static queries
+Since the graph only ever updates when new data is pushed in, and since flows can be added at any time, it is easy to support both query types by restricting when data updates.
+This is most clearly seen in MnenmonicDB which automatically creates a new Topology for every Connection and DB revision.
+Whenever the database is updated, the topology on the new instance of IDb is handed the matching DB value, also the new IDb is pushed into the Connection's topology and the old IDb value is removed.
+Thanks to some efficient diffing code in MnemonicDB this results in only the changed datoms being pushed through the Topology.

+Back on topic: in MnemonicDB if you want a static query, use `db.Topology` if you want an active query go against `conn.Topology`.

+### Clean interop with existing UI systems
+Cascade includes a source generator for `Rows` which are named tuples.
+On a flow of `Flow<MyRow>` one can call `.ToActive()` and get back a flow of `Flow<MyRo w.Active>` which compacts the results together based on a primary key.
+These `.Active` rows express their values as a `R3` `BindableReactiveProperty` allowing for binding of data when the row updates.
+Outlets themselves are collections and implement `INotifyCollectionChanged` allowing for easy binding to a outlet in a UI application.